Sampreet/entan_oem_mod/README.md

-# Quantum Entanglement in a Modulated Optoelectromechanical System
+# Quantum Entanglement in Modulated Optoelectromechanical Systems

 ## About the Work